ferris/cordr/readme.md

 <h1> Cordr</h1>
-Cordr is a macOS hidden translate tool.
-It will be updated frequently with new features and improvements.
+Cordr, a macOS hidden translator tool.

+<h2>Disclaimer<h2>
+For educational purposes only.
+Don't use to cheat!

 <h2>Usage</h3>
-In order to use cordr, you must give it access in the System Preferences accessibility menu.
-This is in order to let it read your keystrokes while you are in any application.
-You also must have the required libraries installed.
+In order for the keylogging functions to work, this script must be granted root or accessiblity access.
+The 'pynput' module must be installed to run thie file.